We're Not Worried About European Metals Holdings' (ASX:EMH) Cash Burn

-Just because a business does not make any money, does not mean that the stock will go down.
+We can readily understand why investors are attracted to unprofitable companies.
 For example, although software-as-a-service business Salesforce.com lost money for years while it grew recurring revenue, if you held shares since 2005, you'd have done very well indeed.
-Having said that, unprofitable companies are risky because they could potentially burn through all their cash and become distressed.
+But while the successes are well known, investors should not ignore the very many unprofitable companies that simply burn through all their cash and collapse.

 How Is European Metals Holdings' Cash Burn Changing Over Time?

-Since it has a market capitalisation of AU$134m, European Metals Holdings' AU$1.8m in cash burn equates to about 1.4% of its market value.
+European Metals Holdings' cash burn of AU$2.6m is about 2.0% of its AU$128m market capitalisation.
 That means it could easily issue a few shares to fund more growth, and might well be in a position to borrow cheaply.

 It may already be apparent to you that we're relatively comfortable with the way European Metals Holdings is burning through its cash.
 In particular, we think its cash runway stands out as evidence that the company is well on top of its spending.
-On this analysis its cash burn reduction was its weakest feature, but we are not concerned about it.
+While its increasing cash burn wasn't great, the other factors mentioned in this article more than make up for weakness on that measure.
 After taking into account the various metrics mentioned in this report, we're pretty comfortable with how the company is spending its cash, as it seems on track to meet its needs over the medium term.
-On another note, European Metals Holdings has 5 warning signs (and 2 which shouldn't be ignored) we think you should know about.
+Taking a deeper dive, we've spotted 5 warning signs for European Metals Holdings you should be aware of, and 2 of them make us uncomfortable.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.